do-diegoortiz/jasmine-abc/README.md

 You rarely need to use this method, but in case you need it, it's going to call the real implementation.
 You know the spy creates a double, so the real implementation is not happening there, sometimes you could need the real implementation to happen, that's when you use `and.callThrough()`

+### callFake()
+Rare to use too.
+It allows to call a specific custom implementation when spying on a function.
+It recives a function as an argument, it should have the same signature like the one you're faking.

+### returnValue()
+If you want an specific value to be return.
+Very similar to callFake() method but shorter